minetest/dev.luanti.org/content/setting-up-a-server.md

 ### Linux

 {{< notice info >}}
 If you are going to be running a Luanti server on a non-headless system, using the regular `luanti` binary with the `--server` argument works the same as `luantiserver`.
-If you are on a headless Linux system without a graphical environment `luantiserver` is recommended as it is smaller and does not have extra dependencies that are unnecessary for a server.
+If you are on a headless Linux system without a graphical environment, `luantiserver` is recommended as it is smaller and does not have extra dependencies that are unnecessary for a server.
 {{< /notice >}}

 Usually your Linux distribution of choice will have `luantiserver` in its official repositories.
 However this package may be several releases outdated, so obtaining a server binary through other means is to be recommended.

-- **Pre-built third-party server binaries**: [This repository by ROllerozxa](https://github.com/rollerozxa/luantiserver) contains up-to-date prebuilt x86_64 headless server binaries that should work on any relatively recent glibc-based Linux distro, built from an automated CI workflow that you can fork if you want to customise the build optioms.
+- **Pre-built third-party server binaries**: [The luantiserver repository by ROllerozxa](https://github.com/rollerozxa/luantiserver) contains up-to-date prebuilt x86_64 headless server binaries that should work on any relatively recent glibc-based Linux distro, built from an automated CI workflow that you can fork if you want to customise the build optioms.

 - **Building from source**: Build Luanti from source with `-DBUILD_CLIENT=0 -DBUILD_SERVER=1`.
 For more information see [Compiling a headless Linux server](/compiling-a-headless-linux-server/).